 Standing ankle-deep in mud, photographing the Milky Way to the crackling sound of the bat detector I feel like I discovered the secret to happiness.
 I have now seen four out of five wild cats of Borneo (I saw the Flat-headed cat on Kinabatangan River earlier), and perhaps one day we will learn more about the Borneo Bay cat and will be able to find it in the wild.
 Dream big or not at all…

-My snapshot review of this trip appeared in Sydney Morning Herald’s Traveller section.
+My snapshot review of this trip appeared in the Sydney Morning Herald’s Traveller section.

 Booking the tour